Nature of complaints

 If a person alleges they have been discriminated against on one or more of the 16 grounds and in one or more of the relevant areas under the Act, then those allegations need to be accepted by the Commissioner as a complaint, irrespective of how much supporting information is provided.
 Some grounds do not apply in some areas, therefore allegations with a ground but without an appropriate area, cannot be accepted.

 In addition to the grounds under the Act and the unlawful act of victimisation, there are two other grounds of unlawful discrimination arising from other WA Acts, which confer jurisdiction to the Commissioner to investigate, conciliate or refer to the State Administrative Tribunal (the Tribunal) for determination:

 i) Victimisation for making a disclosure under the Public Interest Disclosure Act 2003

 ii) Discrimination on the ground of a spent conviction in employment related areas under the Spent Convictions Act 1988.

 Before the matter can progress however the complainant needs to provide a minimum level of substance to the allegation.

 Once the Commissioner is satisfied there is sufficient substance, the allegation is put to the respondent/s who will be requested to provide a response.
 If deemed appropriate a conciliation conference will be held.

-Should the Commissioner, after investigating, determine the complaint is to be dismissed under section 89 of the Act as lacking in substance, or because it is misconceived, then the complainant has the right to have the matter referred to the State Administrative Tribunal (Tribunal) for determination.
+Should the Commissioner, after investigating, determine the complaint is to be dismissed under section 89 of the Act as lacking in substance, vexatious, frivolous or misconceived, then the complainant has the right to have the matter referred to the Tribunal for determination.

 Numbers of complaints